Previous years' general terms and conditions can be found at the bottom of the page.

 6.1 Providing information for follow-up, etc.

-The administrating organisation and the applicant shall provide the information requested by the Swedish Research Council in conjunction with follow-up and evaluation of the activities, both during and after the payment period.
+The administrating organisation and the applicant shall provide such information as is requested by the Swedish Research Council in conjunction with follow-up and evaluation of the activities, both during and after the grant period and availability period.

-Accounts and reports relating to the activities funded by the Swedish Research Council shall be submitted according in the order stated in the decision to award funding, or when the Swedish Research Council so requests.
+Accounts and reports relating to the activities funded by the Swedish Research Council shall be submitted according to the information stated in the decision to award funding, or when the Swedish Research Council so requests.

 6.2 Audit

-An auditor or corresponding appointed by the Swedish Research Council is entitled to scrutinise the book-keeping and reporting relating to the activities awarded funding by the Swedish Research Council.
+The Swedish Research Council or an auditor or corresponding appointed by the Council is entitled to scrutinise the book-keeping and accounting records relating to the activities awarded funding by the Swedish Research Council.
 For this purpose, the administrating organisation shall give the person conducting the audit full insight, for example by supplying copies of all verifications relating to expenses and income attributable to the activities.

 7. Actions if terms and conditions are not complied with